BA (Hons)

 Course overview

 In Year 2, you explore the nature of classical studies as a discipline and its changing assumptions, methods and definitions.
-You engage with a range of modules covering classical history, literature and culture.
+As well as offering multidimensional insight into the culture, history, and politics of the Greek and Roman worlds, modules also provide opportunities to reflect on the impact of these worlds in later societies, right up to the present day.
 Topics may include the high point of Athenian democracy, the world of Alexander the Great, the Roman Republic and early Empire, and the construction of the classical past in modern museum collections.

-In your final year, you will hone your research methods, write a dissertation and undertake more specialised modules that focus on the areas of academic expertise of the teaching staff.
+In your final year, you will hone your research methods, write a dissertation, and undertake more specialised modules that focus on the areas of academic expertise of the teaching staff.
 Topics may include gender and sexuality in the classical world and its modern legacy, the Pax Romana, popular culture in the classical world, the Trojan War in the ancient imagination, and ancient approaches to death and ritual.

 What you need to know